Konamiman/Z80dotNet/README.md

 * Invoke the `Start` method.
 * Communicate with the processor by using the above mentioned events.
 When you want the `Start` method to return, you invoke the `Stop` method.

-Or alternatively, instead of invoking the `Start` method, you invoke `ExecuteNextInstruction` instead.
+Or alternatively, instead of invoking the `Start` method, you invoke `ExecuteNextInstruction` instead (useful for step-by-step debuggers).

 That's it, all synchronous, all event based.
 Easy peasy.